BLACK-CAPPED SQUIRREL MONKEY

 In general, squirrel monkeys have a short and blunt snout covered in dark hair.
 Ears are white and tufted and are relatively large compared to their head.
 Their tail has a black tip and is almost twice the length of the body.
 Black-capped squirrel monkeys and common squirrel monkeys have noticeably thinner tails than the black-headed squirrel monkey (Saimiri vanzolinii).
 Although the tail is non-prehensile, they have very dexterous fingers to help grasp onto branches, vines, and prey.
 They even possess a pseudo-opposable thumb, which assists them to grip (specifically between the thumb and index finger).

-Males and females are seasonally sexually dimorphic.
+Males and females are seasonally sexually dimorphic, with apparent physical differences between the sexes only at certain times of year.
 Males fluctuate weight throughout the year and gain weight two months prior to breeding season, taking on a “fatted” appearance from water and fat stored between the muscles and skin on their head, shoulders, humerus (upper arm), and ribs.
 During this period males can gain up to 20% of their body weight.
 The larger they appear, the more attractive they are to females.

 Squirrel monkeys are mainly insectivores and frugivores, consuming fruits, nuts, flowers, seeds, leaves, insects, and arachnids.
 They occasionally consume eggs and small vertebrates, such as small birds and bats.
 Often, they forage on terminal branches in large groups, which increases their ability to disturb and capture insects.
 However, they rarely chase these insects and would rather capture stationary insects on plant surfaces.